9 Things to Do in Charleston in the Winter: 2025/2026 Edition

 Charleston is beautiful at any time of year.
 Yes, we’re a bit biased, but this city has so much to offer year-round that we wouldn’t usually recommend visiting one month over another.
-Yet, for Charleston in January and February, the city is quieter, the climate is milder and the beaches are (dare we say?) prettier.
-Here are our top reasons to visit Charleston, South Carolina, in winter.

-Reasons to Visit Charleston in Winter
+9 Things to Do in Charleston in the Winter

-Charleston weather is pretty mild all year long, but South Carolina winters see temperatures other areas of the U.S. can only dream about in spring.
+Charleston weather is pretty mild all year long, but South Carolina winters see temperatures that other areas of the U.S. can only dream about in spring.

 In February, you can expect the highs to be in the 60s and the lows in the 40s.
 And the best part?
 We rarely get any rain in the month of February (about five days on average).

-That means, you can spend more time outside and less time in your hotel.
-And with so many outdoor activities (boating, hiking, picnicking and touring), you’ll have plenty of opportunities to enjoy the great outdoors here.
+That means you can spend more time outside and less time in your hotel.
+And with so many outdoor activities (boating, hiking, picnicking, and touring), you’ll have plenty of opportunities to enjoy the great outdoors here.

-It’s the Perfect Time to Visit the Beach
+2. Visit the Beach

 Yes, we’ll say it again: the best reason to visit Charleston in winter is the weather.
 But we’ll go as far as to say that this is also the best time of year to head to the beach.

 The days are warm and the nights are cool (but not bitterly cold).
-Which means there’s more time to spend on one of our white-sand beaches.
+Which means there’s more time to spend on one of Charleston’s white-sand beaches.
 While you won’t be able to don your two-piece and jump in the surf, you’ll enjoy a few rays of the sun and some fresh sea air.

 We recommend: